faiza-iqbal-qa/n8n-research-brief-generator/README.md

-n8n Research Brief Generator (Iteration 2)
+n8n Research Brief Generator – Iteration 2

 This project started as a simple experiment:

-Can a Google Sheet become a lightweight AI research engine?
+Can a Google Sheet act as a lightweight AI research engine?

-Version 1 proved it could.
+Version 1 proved it works.

-Version 2 focuses on making it behave like a system, not a demo.
+Version 2 focuses on reliability and system behavior.

 What It Does